Airtricity League confirm that season will restart on July 31st

 The Airtricity League will resume on July 31st.
 Photo: Brian Reilly-Troy/Inpho

-After lengthy discussions over the last few months it has been confirmed that the Airtricity League will restart on July 31st with 18 matches to be played.
+After lengthy discussions over the last few months it has been confirmed that the Airtricity League will restart on July 31st with 18 matches to be played by each club, including those already played before the suspension.

 Most of the contentious issues for clubs – namely how much money there was available to make up for limited gate recipts or none at all, the timing of the season’s conclusion and a format and schedule that allowed for the playing of the FAI Cup – had been ironed out in recent weeks and on Monday morning the National League Executive Committee decided to stick with option one for the restart of the season.